mbu09a/Gibsey/README.md

 **TL;DR:**
 Code Xanadu is the open-source toolkit that lets anyone clone, remix, and launch their own recursive, mythic narrative system—instantly and infinitely.

+---

+## Development Assets

+- **Entrance Way Source Text:**
+  The full, canonical text for The Entrance Way is located at:
+  `/packages/db/seed/the-entrance-way.txt`

+- **Corpus Symbols:**
+  The 16 baseline Corpus symbol SVG files are located at:
+  `/the-corpus`
+  Each file corresponds to a core character/archetype and is used for navigation, tagging, and UI theming throughout the Gibsey system.

+---